s4ke/Master-Thesis/src/md/069-conclusion.md

 continue their work in other areas that matter.

-Even for programmers that do not care for the portability between APIs in their programs our DSL can be of benefit because of the generality of our approach.
+Even for programmers that do not care for the portability between APIs in their programs the PArrows DSL can be of benefit because of the generality of our approach.
 Because we use Arrows to build our DSL, we achieve a common ways of parallelising computations whether they are simple (`->`) or monadic